SPOT the signs

 Help identify PBC patients in your practice

-Discover an FDA-approved treatment option for adults with PBC
+option for adults

 SIGN up

 References: 1.
 Younossi ZM, Bernstein D, Shiffman ML, et al. Diagnosis and management of primary biliary cholangitis.
 Am J Gastroenterol.
 2019;114(1):48-63.
 2. Rice S, Albani V, Minos D, et al; UK-PBC Consortium.
 Effects of primary biliary cholangitis on quality of life and health care costs in the United Kingdom.
 Clin Gastroenterol Hepatol.
 2021;19(4):768-776.e10.
-3. Prince MI, Chetwynd A, Craig WL, et al. Asymptomatic primary biliary cirrhosis: clinical features, prognosis, and symptom progression in a large population-based cohort.
-Gut.
-2004;53(6):865-870.
-4. Lindor KD, Bowlus CL, Boyer J, et al. Primary biliary cholangitis: 2018 practice guidance from the American Association for the Study of Liver Diseases.
+3. Lindor KD, Bowlus CL, Boyer J, et al. Primary biliary cholangitis: 2018 practice guidance from the American Association for the Study of Liver Diseases.
 Hepatology.
 2019;69(1):394-419.
-5. European Association for the Study of the Liver.
+4. Lynch EN, Campani C, Innocenti T, et al. Understanding fatigue in primary biliary cholangitis: from pathophysiology to treatment perspectives.
+World J Hepatol.
+2022;14(6):1111-1119.
+5. Younossi ZM, Kremer AE, Swain MG, et al. Assessment of fatigue and its impact in chronic liver disease.
+J Hepatol.
+2024;81(4):726-742.
+6. Koc OM, Toussaint A-K, Untas A, et al. Fatigue in people with primary biliary cholangitis: a position paper from the European Reference Network for Rare Liver Diseases.
+Lancet Gastroenterol Hepatol.
+Published online October 10, 2025. doi:10.1016/S2468-1253(25)00257-2 7.
+Levy C, Bowlus CL.
+Primary biliary cholangitis: personalizing second-line therapies.
+Hepatology.
+2025;82(4):895-910.
+8. European Association for the Study of the Liver.
 EASL Clinical Practice Guidelines: the diagnosis and management of patients with primary biliary cholangitis.
 J Hepatol.
 2017;67(1):145-172.
-6. Gatselis NK, Goet JC, Zachou K, et al; Global Primary Biliary Cholangitis Study Group.
+9. Gatselis NK, Goet JC, Zachou K, et al; Global Primary Biliary Cholangitis Study Group.
 Factors associated with progression and outcomes of early stage primary biliary cholangitis.
 Clin Gastroenterol Hepatol.
 2020;18(3):684-692.
-7. Hirschfield GM, Dyson JK, Alexander GJM, et al. The British Society of Gastroenterology/UK-PBC primary biliary cholangitis treatment and management guidelines.
+10. Murillo Perez CF, Harms MH, Lindor KD, et al; Global PBC Study Group.
+Goals of treatment for improved survival in primary biliary cholangitis: treatment target should be bilirubin within the normal range and normalization of alkaline phosphatase.
+Am J Gastroenterol.
+2020;115(7):1066-1074, suppl.
+11. Lammers WJ, van Buuren HR, Hirschfield GM, et al. Levels of alkaline phosphatase and bilirubin are surrogate end points of outcomes of patients with primary biliary cirrhosis: an international follow-up study.
+Gastroenterology.
+2014;147(6):1338-1349.e15.
+12. Murillo Perez CF, Ioannou S, Hassanally I, et al; Global PBC Study Group.
+Optimizing therapy in primary biliary cholangitis: alkaline phosphatase at six months identifies one-year non-responders and predicts survival.
+Liver Int.
+2023;43(7):1497-1506.
+13. Hirschfield GM, Dyson JK, Alexander GJM, et al. The British Society of Gastroenterology/UK-PBC primary biliary cholangitis treatment and management guidelines.
 Gut.
 2018;67(9):1568-1594.
-8. Corpechot C, Heurgue A, Tanne F, et al. Non-invasive diagnosis and follow-up of primary biliary cholangitis.
+14. Corpechot C, Heurgue A, Tanne F, et al. Non-invasive diagnosis and follow-up of primary biliary cholangitis.
 Clin Res Hepatol Gastroenterol.
 2022;46(1):101770.
-9. Montano-Loza AJ, Corpechot C. Definition and management of patients with primary biliary cholangitis and an incomplete response to therapy.
+15. Montano-Loza AJ, Corpechot C. Definition and management of patients with primary biliary cholangitis and an incomplete response to therapy.
 Clin Gastroenterol Hepatol.
 2021;19(11):2241-2251.e1.
-10. Samur S, Klebanoff M, Banken R, et al. Long-term clinical impact and cost-effectiveness of obeticholic acid for the treatment of primary biliary cholangitis.
+16. Samur S, Klebanoff M, Banken R, et al. Long-term clinical impact and cost-effectiveness of obeticholic acid for the treatment of primary biliary cholangitis.
 Hepatology.
 2017;65(3):920-928.
-11. Lammers WJ, Kowdley KV, van Buuren HR.
-Predicting outcome in primary biliary cirrhosis.
-Ann Hepatol.
-2014;13(4):316-326.
-12. Kowdley KV, Bowlus CL, Levy C, et al. Application of the latest advances in evidence-based medicine in primary biliary cholangitis.
+17. Kowdley KV, Bowlus CL, Levy C, et al. Application of the latest advances in evidence-based medicine in primary biliary cholangitis.
 Am J Gastroenterol.
 2023;118(2):232-242.
-13. Hirschfield GM, Chazouillères O, Cortez-Pinto H, et al. A consensus integrated care pathway for patients with primary biliary cholangitis: a guideline-based approach to clinical care of patients.
+18. Hirschfield GM, Chazouillères O, Cortez-Pinto H, et al. A consensus integrated care pathway for patients with primary biliary cholangitis: a guideline-based approach to clinical care of patients.
 Expert Rev Gastroenterol Hepatol.
 2021;15(8):929-939.
-14. Carbone M, Mells GF, Pells G, et al. Sex and age are determinants of the clinical phenotype of primary biliary cirrhosis and response to ursodeoxycholic acid.
+19. Khanna A, Hegade VS, Jones DE.
+Management of fatigue in primary biliary cholangitis.
+Curr Hepatol Rep. 2019;18(2):127-133.
+20. Faisal A. Understanding fatigue and pruritus in primary biliary cholangitis.
+Clin Liver Dis (Hoboken).
+2024;23:e0216.
+21. Carbone M, Mells GF, Pells G, et al. Sex and age are determinants of the clinical phenotype of primary biliary cirrhosis and response to ursodeoxycholic acid.
 Gastroenterology.
-2013;144(3):560–569.e7.
-15. Cheung AC, Lammers WJ, Murillo Perez CF, et al; Global PBC Study Group.
+2013;144(3):560-569.e7.
+22. Cheung AC, Lammers WJ, Murillo Perez CF, et al; Global PBC Study Group.
 Effects of age and sex of response to ursodeoxycholic acid and transplant-free survival in patients with primary biliary cholangitis.
 Clin Gastroenterol Hepatol.
 2019;17(10):2076-2084.e2.
-16. Levy C, Naik J, Giordano C, et al. Hispanics with primary biliary cirrhosis are more likely to have features of autoimmune hepatitis and reduced response to ursodeoxycholic acid than non-Hispanics.
+23. Levy C, Naik J, Giordano C, et al. Hispanics with primary biliary cirrhosis are more likely to have features of autoimmune hepatitis and reduced response to ursodeoxycholic acid than non-Hispanics.
 Clin Gastroenterol Hepatol.
 2014;12(8):1398-1405.
-17. Adejumo AC, Akhtar DH, Dennis BB, et al. Gender and racial differences in hospitalizations for primary biliary cholangitis in the USA.
+24. Adejumo AC, Akhtar DH, Dennis BB, et al. Gender and racial differences in hospitalizations for primary biliary cholangitis in the USA.
 Dig Dis Sci.
 2021;66(5):1461-1476.
-18. Levy C, Manns M, Hirschfield G. New treatment paradigms in primary biliary cholangitis.
+25. Levy C, Manns M, Hirschfield G. New treatment paradigms in primary biliary cholangitis.
 Clin Gastroenterol Hepatol.
 2023;21(8):2076-2087.
-19. 2024 ICD-10-CM codes.
+26. 2026 ICD-10-CM codes.
 ICD10Data.com.
-Accessed February 27, 2024. https://www.icd10data.com/ICD10CM/Codes
+Accessed November 12, 2025. https://www.icd10data.com/ICD10CM/Codes